szabgab/perlmaven.com/sites/en/pages/open-files-in-the-old-way.md

 ## So what shall I do?

-Before explaining what you should <b>not</b> do, let me link you to the articles explain what you should do:
+Before explaining what you should **not** do, let me link you to the articles explain what you should do:

 Read [how to open file for reading in a modern way](/open-and-read-from-files) or the one about [writing to file in Perl](/writing-to-files-with-perl).